-The Feta crumbled on top is one of my all-time favourite toppings on a salad, well any dish really.
-The wonderful thing about feta is that it can almost work like seasoning bringing a salty tang to your dishes.
+The Feta and chopped parsley crumbled on top is one of my all-time favourite toppings on a salad, well any dish really.
+Parsley has a flavour that just seems to go so well with almost anything and the feta works like seasoning, bringing a salty tang to your dishes.

-What you will need for the roasted aubergine, red peppers and bean salad:
+What you will need for the roasted peppers salad with aubergine

 - These are widely available in UK supermarkets and are a store cupboard favourite